clemsos/old-website/about.md

 thumbnail-position: "center top"
 ---

-Clément Renaud is a French researcher and artist investigating how technologies can be used to create new forms of writings, spaces and representations.
+Clément Renaud investigates how technologies can be used to create new spaces and organisations across the globe.
+His current work spans anthropology, geography, art, design and coding.
+He is pursuing research at the Institute for Area and Global Studies at EPFL (Switzerland) and developing products in Shenzhen (China).

-His works stands at the crossroads of the anthropology of technologies and the practice of data visualization.
-Fluent in Mandarin Chinese, he has founded several international initiatives related to digital and free cultures.
-He is currently researcher at Ecole Polytechnique Fédérale de Lausanne (EPFL) in Lausanne, Switzerland and lives in Lyon, France.
+Fluent in Mandarin Chinese and specialist of data visualization, he has founded several international initiatives related to digital and free cultures.

-He is available for projects, exhibitions, speaking engagements, and media inquiries related to data visualization and innovation in China.
+He is available for projects, exhibitions, speaking engagements, and media inquiries.
 Please get in touch with him directly through one of the options below.

 <br>
 <ul style="text-align:center">